The Utilization of CHO Cells for the Development of Cell Line Producing Recombinant Proteins

 - CHO cells have a high transfection efficiency rate compared with other mammalian expression systems

-- Can be transfected through viral means to introduce DNA for target proteins
+- Can be transfected through viral means to introduce genomic DNA for target proteins

 The transfection efficiency is key here.
 Viral CHO cells introduce the foreign DNA via transient transfection methods into cells.
 This then causes the generation of mutant proteins within the recombinant DNA (or recombinant proteins).